FrostCorealis/FrostCorealis/README.md

 ### May 27, 2022:

 Our second Chainlink Hackathon is in the books.
-Back in November, we submitted a Chainlink VRF project.
+For our first Chainlink Hackathon, back in November 2021, we submitted a Chainlink VRF project.
 Yesterday, we submitted an incomplete external adaptor.
 Today, a new, more focused leg of my journey begins.

 During the past year, I've watched the Chainlink docs and tutorials evolve.
 My technical understanding and ability to read & write Solidity have grown a bit since I studied the Chainlink docs last summer.
 This summer, I'll be working through the updated docs and tutorials with a fresh perspective.